OEKundakcioglu/StockAreaRearrangement/README.md

 ## Project Overview

 This project is the preliminary preparation for our research on Deep Q-Learning (DQN) algorithms.
-Our objective is to optimize coil (bobbin) stacking in Borçelik's warehouse using a Deep Q-Learning approach.
+Our objective is to optimize stock area rearrangement problem using a Deep Q-Learning approach and other mmothods.
 We aim to develop a system that can rearrange coils with minimal movements and compare it with a Mixed-Integer Programming (MIP) model.

 ## Repository Structure